RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

 This field **Should** be displayed to players and **SHOULD NOT** be used in the prompt.

 #### `init_dialogues`
-An array of dialogue objects that define the initial conversations or prompts that players encounter at the start of the chapter.
+An array of dialogue objects that define the initial conversations that players encounter at the start of the chapter.
 The `Dialogue` structure is defined as follows:
+This will overwrite the `opening_line` of the character.
 ```ts
 type Dialogue = {
     name: string;              // The speaker or source of the dialogue